GilsonFonseca/Details-about-user-location/README.md

 # Details-about-user-location
-Locate the user using javascript and google's api
+the idea of this project is to obtain the location of an user using javascript.